 - Be aware of the expiration date on your credit, debit, or ATM card; if you do not receive a reissued card before the expiration date, notify customer service.

-- Store new and cancelled checks securely and always use tamper-resistant checks.
+- Store new and canceled checks securely and always use tamper-resistant checks.

 - Don't share your passwords or PIN with anyone or write them down.
 Guard your ATM or debit card and online banking information.
 Avoid using obvious or easily obtainable information as your password or PIN.